okblockchainlab/devdocs/docs/delegators/delegator-guide-cli.md

 This document contains all the necessary information for delegators to interact with the OKChain through the Command-Line Interface (CLI).

-It also contains instructions on how to manage accounts, restore accounts from the fundraiser and use a ledger nano device.

 ::: danger
 **Very Important**: Please assure that you follow the steps described hereinafter